 HbbTV® (Hybrid broadcast broadband TV) is an international open standard specification for video delivery via internet-capable TVs, set-top boxes, and multiscreen devices.

 As of HbbTV’s version 1.5 spec, DRM was introduced through Common Encryption (CENC) when using the MPEG-DASH adaptive streaming format.
-This means that you can achieve secured playback through HbbTV compliant technology using MPEG-DASH and one of these CENC-compatible DRM systems: Google Widevine Modular, Microsoft PlayReady, Adobe Primetime, or CMLA-OMA.
+This means that you can achieve secured playback through HbbTV compliant technology using MPEG-DASH and a CENC-compatible DRM system including: Google Widevine Modular, Microsoft PlayReady, or CMLA-OMA.

 If you’re looking to deliver content to HbbTV devices, we can help.

 You will first need to convert your content into the MPEG-DASH streaming format.
 These video assets will also need to be encrypted to provide DRM protection.
 Our robust encryption and packaging service can both create and secure MPEG-DASH file-sets for you, ready to deliver or place on a CDN.

 To deliver protected MPEG-DASH content to end-users for playback, DRM licensing will also need to be in place for decryption.
 Our streamlined DRMtoday license service provides access to multiple DRM systems that are compatible with the Common Encryption standard detailed in the HbbTV specification.